-19. Related-Party Transaction
+19. Related-Party Transactions

-During the third quarter of 2021, we purchased cybersecurity software licenses from CrowdStrike, Inc. for \$98,000.
-One of our Board members is a Board member of CrowdStrike Inc. The purchase was completed as an arm's length transaction.
+During the third quarter of 2021 and 2022, we purchased cybersecurity software licenses from CrowdStrike, Inc. for \$98,000 each year.
+In 2022, we entered into a three-year IT security training program with KnowBe4, Inc. for \$14,000 per year.
+One of our Board members is a Board member of CrowdStrike Inc and KnowBe4, Inc. The purchases were completed as arm's length transactions.